landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## Data Management Implementation Plan

-The data management plan approved by the NSA can be found at the followin location: !!R Locatioon!!
+The data management plan approved by the NSA can be found at the following location: "R:\Project\BrBoMaster\DMPMaster\Data_Managment_Plan_Approved.2019.01.05"
-Contracts between OSU and the Oregon Parks department that involve data management can be found in !!R Location!!
+Contracts between OSU and the Oregon Parks department that involve data management can be found in "R\Projects\BrBoMaster\MasterAdmin\OSU_Contract_with_Oregon_Parks.2018.12.15.pdf"
-The data management plan that was submitted with the grant proposal for this project can be found in *[blank]* All data contain unrestricted (based on the [OSU's Data Classifications](https://uit.oregonstate.edu/ois/data-management-and-classification-overview) data except the raw data from the Wetlands Survey subproject which contains senitive information.
+All datasets contain unrestricted (based on the [OSU's Data Classifications](https://uit.oregonstate.edu/ois/data-management-and-classification-overview) data except the raw data from the Wetlands Survey subproject which contains sensitive information.
-The IRB approvla for the Wetlands Survey subproject can be found here: !!R locatoin!!

 ##### 1) Health and Value of the Brian Booth Wetlands
+The aim of the project is use a wide range of disciplines to look at function and health of the Brian Booth Wetlands which lies along the Central Oregon Coast.
+To do this, twelve people from five departments and one government agency will collect five datasets looking at different aspects of the same area.

 ##### 2) Data Management Plan (DMP)
-The data management plan for the project can be found in the shared R drive at "R:\projects\BrBoMaster\DMPMaster\DMP_latest.doc".
+The data management plan for the project can be found in the shared R drive at "R:\projects\BrBoMaster\DMPMaster\DMP.latest.doc".

 ##### 3) Data Description
-The aim of the project is use a wide range of disciplines to look at function and health of the Brian Booth Wetlands which lies along the Central Oregon Coast.
-To do this, twelve people from five departments and one government agency will collect five datasets looking at different aspects of the same area.
  The datasets are as follow:

 1. Meteorological data
     - Readings from a station set up for the duration of the project (temperature, wind speed, humidity, ect)